strimzi/proposals/084-open-feature-integration.md

 This proposal suggests the integration of OpenFeature, providing two primary methods for feature management:

-For the current users (i.e., having classic ENV variable STRIMZI_FEATURE_GATES), we will use [Enviroment Variable Provider](https://github.com/open-feature/java-sdk-contrib/tree/main/providers/env-var) already implemented by OpenFeature folks.
+For the current users (i.e., having classic ENV variable STRIMZI_FEATURE_GATES), we will use [Environment Variable Provider](https://github.com/open-feature/java-sdk-contrib/tree/main/providers/env-var) already implemented by OpenFeature folks.
 Some of the common characteristics of such provider are:
 1. Default method currently used.
 2. Feature gates are set via environment variables.
 3. Requires rolling updates for changes.